What is Mindfulness?

 - Create space between you and your thoughts, so you can react more calmly.

-Practising Mindfulness can support us all in many ways, especially as we are going through this crisis together.
+Practising Mindfulness can support us all in many ways.
 It can help us to:

 - Feel less overwhelmed